SecDevOps-jmcdonough/fortisoar-lab/README.md

 #### Block C&C Playbook Create

 Bobby, Harry and Sally have VMs in Azure.
 Recently Harry's VM has been visiting hosts on the Internet that have bad reputations, some hosts are known Command and Control servers.
 This FortiSOAR Playbook will recognize the interactions from Harry's VM to these Command and Control Serves and shutdown Harry's VM.
 After the VM has been shutdown the incident will be managed through FortiSOAR.
-Maybe Harry's VM will be turned back on or maybe Harry has some explaining to do (FortiSOAR does not handle that part).
+Maybe Harry's VM will be turned back on or maybe Harry has some explaining to do...

 1. Click on Automation -> Playbooks
 1. Click "+ Add Playbook"